dennowiggle/PETER-Programmer/README.md

   - Upon completion select `logs and console` and then click on reset to reset the board.
   - Requires Microsoft Edge or Google Chrome/Chromium.
   - After a power cycle there is a need to [setup WiFi again](#WiFi-Setup) on the board as NVRAM will be erased.
+  - Remember http:// and NOT https:// (browsers change to second without warning if no connect).

 * Using Windows
   - Run the flash.bat script that is in the `release/firmware/` image directory.